Dremel vs Angle Grinder — Which Rotary Tool Does Your Woodworking Need?

 Dremel vs Angle Grinder — They Don’t Actually Compete

-A Dremel rotary tool runs between 5,000 and 35,000 RPM.
-The accessories it uses range from about 1/4-inch to 1-1/2-inch in diameter — tiny carbide burrs, small sanding drums, miniature cutting discs.
-A standard angle grinder runs at 10,000 to 12,000 RPM with 4-inch to 7-inch discs.
-That’s a massive difference in working surface and operational range.
+A Dremel rotary tool runs between 5,000 and 35,000 RPM — accessories ranging from roughly 1/4-inch to 1-1/2-inch in diameter.
+Tiny carbide burrs.
+Small sanding drums.
+Miniature cutting discs.
+A standard angle grinder, meanwhile, runs at 10,000 to 12,000 RPM and takes 4-inch to 7-inch discs.
+That’s not a minor variation.
+That’s a completely different category of tool wearing a similar disguise.

-Think about what those numbers mean practically.
-A Dremel at 30,000 RPM with a 1/8-inch carbide burr is removing wood in a space the size of a pencil eraser, with incredible precision.
-An angle grinder with a 4-1/2-inch carving disc is removing material across a surface the size of your palm, aggressively.
+A Dremel at 30,000 RPM with a 1/8-inch carbide burr removes wood in a space the size of a pencil eraser.
+Precise, controlled, almost surgical.
+An angle grinder with a 4-1/2-inch carving disc removes material across a surface roughly the size of your palm — aggressively, with authority.
 One is a scalpel.
-One is closer to a chainsaw.
-Comparing them as if you should pick one over the other is like debating whether to buy a chisel or a drawknife — they’re both sharp tools that remove wood, and that’s roughly where the similarity ends.
+The other is closer to a chainsaw.
+Debating which to buy is like arguing over whether to purchase a chisel or a drawknife.
+Both are sharp.
+Both remove wood.
+That’s approximately where the comparison ends.

-Set this up correctly before you buy anything: what scale of work are you doing?
-That single question answers most of this for you.
+Ask yourself one question before buying anything: what scale of work are you actually doing?
+That answer resolves most of this debate on its own.

 What a Dremel Does Best in the Workshop

-- Cutting small slots and recesses for inlay work — shell, metal wire, contrasting wood
+• Cutting small slots and recesses for inlay work — shell, metal wire, contrasting wood strips

-- Cleaning up joinery in tight spots — a Dremel with a small sanding drum gets into corners a chisel leaves rough
+• Cleaning up joinery in tight corners — a small sanding drum gets into spots a chisel leaves rough

-- Sanding curved profiles that a random orbital or belt sander cannot follow
+• Sanding curved profiles that a random orbital or belt sander simply can’t follow

-- Routing small recesses for hardware — a 1/4-inch router bit in the Dremel works for shallow inset work
+• Routing shallow recesses for hardware — a 1/4-inch router bit in the Dremel handles modest inset work cleanly

-The flex shaft attachment deserves its own mention.
-Attach it to any Dremel and you’re holding something that behaves like a handpiece from a dental drill — all the weight of the motor stays on your bench while you manipulate just a lightweight flexible wand.
-For detailed wood carving or engraving, this attachment changes the experience entirely.
+The flex shaft attachment deserves a specific mention here — attach it to any Dremel and suddenly you’re holding something that behaves like a dental drill handpiece.
+All the motor weight stays on your bench.
+You manipulate just a lightweight flexible wand.
+For detailed carving or engraving, this changes the experience entirely.
 Control improves dramatically.
-Fatigue drops.
-It costs around $20 and I consider it essential.
+Fatigue basically disappears.
+It runs about $20 and I’d call it essential, not optional.

 What an Angle Grinder Does in the Workshop

-Probably should have opened with this section, honestly, because most woodworkers underestimate how useful an angle grinder is until they see one used with a proper wood carving disc.
+Probably should have opened with this section, honestly.
+Most woodworkers underestimate the angle grinder until they actually watch someone use one with a proper wood carving disc — then they immediately want one.

-The obvious workshop tasks — cutting metal hardware and fasteners, grinding welds on steel components, cleaning up metal parts for mixed-material projects — those are standard angle grinder territory.
-But the reason serious wood carvers keep an angle grinder is the carving disc workflow.
+The standard use cases — cutting metal hardware, grinding welds on steel components, cleaning up metal parts for mixed-material builds — those are obvious angle grinder jobs.
+But the reason serious wood carvers keep one around is the carving disc workflow.
+That’s what makes the angle grinder endearing to us woodworkers who thought it had no place in the shop.

-Safety here is not optional.
-Carving discs on angle grinders kick back.
-Hard.
-The tool needs both hands on it, a firm stance, and your full attention.
+Safety here is not negotiable.
+Carving discs kick back — hard, without much warning.
+Both hands on the tool, firm stance, full attention.
 Work away from your body.
-Wear a face shield, not just safety glasses.
-Don’t run these freehand above your shoulder height.
-This is not a tool to use distracted — but used correctly, it’s genuinely impressive for large-scale roughing work.
+Face shield, not just glasses.
+Nothing above shoulder height freehand.
+This is not a distracted-workshop tool.
+Used correctly, though, it’s genuinely impressive for large-scale roughing.

-If you buy an angle grinder, Makita and DeWalt both make reliable 4-1/2-inch models in the $60 to $90 range that will handle everything a woodworking shop needs.
+While you won’t need a professional-grade industrial grinder, you will need a handful of reliable options — Makita and DeWalt both make solid 4-1/2-inch models in the $60 to $90 range that handle everything a woodworking shop realistically throws at them.

 When You Need Both

-The most useful application I’ve found for running both tools is large-scale wood carving — specifically the roughing-to-refining pipeline that professional sculptors use.
+The most useful application I’ve found for running both tools together is large-scale wood carving — specifically the roughing-to-refining pipeline that sculptors actually use in practice.

-It works like this: start with the angle grinder and a carving disc to establish the rough form.
+First, you should start with the angle grinder and a carving disc — at least if you want to establish a rough form without spending half your day on it.
 Remove bulk material fast.
 Get the general shape in place.
-Then switch to the Dremel with a carbide burr or a small sanding drum and work the details — refine the curves, define the surface texture, clean up transitions between planes.
-The two tools feed into each other.
-One creates the rough shape in ten minutes that would take two hours by hand.
-The other does the finish work that the angle grinder is too large and aggressive to manage.
+Then pick up the Dremel with a carbide burr or small sanding drum and work the details — refine the curves, define surface texture, clean up transitions between planes.
+The angle grinder creates a rough shape in ten minutes that would take two hours by hand.
+The Dremel handles the finish work the angle grinder is simply too large and aggressive to manage.

-Mixed-material projects — knife making, tool handles, furniture with metal accents — are the other scenario where both earn their place.
-The angle grinder handles the metal.
-The Dremel handles the wood detail work and cleanup.
+Mixed-material projects are the other scenario where both earn their keep.
+Knife making, tool handles, furniture with metal accents — the angle grinder handles the metal components, the Dremel handles wood detail work and cleanup.
+They divide the labor cleanly and neither one is doing a job it’s poorly suited for.

 The Verdict — Which to Buy First